Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

 ### Because $p=0.034 < \alpha = 0.05$ we know that we can be 95% sure that there is a significant difference between older and newer cars fuel consumption

-With this information I am able to show that my findings in this data set / sample is applicable in the real world market aswell, So Swedcar is getting a much stronger selling point.
+With this information I am able to show that my findings in this data set / sample is applicable in the real world market as well, So Swedcar is getting a much stronger selling point.

 Let's get back to the combined dataset again and lets see if we can predict how fuel efficient Swedcars new motors will be, based on our limited dataset.